sp-tarkov/server/README.md

 ## Contributing

 We're really excited that you're interested in contributing!
-Before submitting your contribution, please concider the following:
+Before submitting your contribution, please consider the following:

 ### Branchs